TEALSK12/apcsa-public/curriculum/README.md

 available.
 Currently most of the TEALS classrooms use Eclipse.
 Unit 1 includes directions for installing Eclipse.

-### Practice-It!

-Professors Marty Stepp and Jessica Miller created the [Practice-It] online tool that allows students to complete Java exercises from the BJP textbook and get immediate feedback on their results.
-Detailed instructions for teacher and student registration on the site are included in Unit 1 lessons.

-AP CS A TEALS volunteers have been provided the documentation (on Canvas) for access to the Practice-It dashboard.
-As an alternative, other instructors can use one of the following methods:

-1. Students take screen shots of their total correct problems (a table is available on their home dashboard), and submit the screenshots by email or form submission on your chosen learning management system.

-2. Implement the _Practice-It Grade Retrieval Tool_ created by Mauricio Del Carpio (of Bishop Blanchet High School).
-Step-by-step instructions for installation are included in the Practice It Grade Retrieval document included with the other Introduction materials.

 ### Detecting Cheating with MOSS

 Although the curriculum does not specifically outline an approach for monitoring cheating, many